Thermo-Elasticity Problems with Evolving Microstructures: Setting and Preliminaries

 \subsection{Additional auxiliary results}

 There are some additional auxiliary results that we will rely on in the analysis of the full problem.
 To formulate these results, we need to talk about how the geometries change with the height functions.
-To that end, for $h\colon\mathcal{I}_\e\to(-\nicefrac{a_1}{10},\nicefrac{a_2}{10})$, we introduce
+To that end, for $h\colon\mathcal{I}_\e\to(-\nicefrac{a_1}{10},\nicefrac{a_2}{10})$, we set (as in \Cref{cor:hanzawa_stationary_eps})

 In addition, we take $\Omega_\e(h)\subset\Omega$ to be the corresponding connected domain with internal boundary $\Gamma_\e(h)$, that is, $\partial\Omega_\e(h)=\Gamma_\e(h)\cup\partial\Omega$.

 \begin{lemma}[Extension operators] Let $h\colon\mathcal{I}_\e\to(-\nicefrac{a_1}{10},\nicefrac{a_2}{10})$.
 There is a family of linear extension operators $\mathcal{P}_{\e,h}\colon H^1(\Omega_{\e}(h))^3\to H^1(\Omega)^3$ and a constant $C>0$ (which is independent of $\e$ and $h$) such that